Myths or Facts? Understand The Facts Behind NorthWestern’s Rate Review

 Myth:

-NorthWestern Energy’s residential customers are bearing the heaviest costs in the settlement agreement.
+NorthWestern Energy’s residential customers are bearing the heaviest costs of the newly approved rates.

 Fact:

 Cost of service studies show that some customer classes subsidize others.
-The large industrial customers are still subsidizing residential customers with this settlement.
+The large industrial customers are still subsidizing residential customers.

 Myth: